OpenMatch/RAG-DDR/README.md

 ```

 ## Requirement
-**1. Install the following packages using Pip or Conda under this environment**
+**Install the following packages using Pip or Conda under this environment**

 ```
 Python==3.10.14